Te Pīhopatanga o Te Manawa o Te Wheke: Structure

 The Hui Amorangi is governed by a hinota, a representative synod that meets annually.
 The Amorangi Whaiti executive meets several times a year, to discuss matters pertaining to the Hui Amorangi.

-The Hui Amorangi comes under the Episcopal leadership of te Pīhopa o (the Bishop of) Te Manawa o Te Wheke, Ngarahu Katene.
+The Hui Amorangi comes under episcopal leadership of te Pīhopa o (the Bishop of) Te Manawa o Te Wheke, Ngarahu Katene.
 Katene was ordained (consecrated) as a bishop at Te Papa-i-o-uru Marae, Rotorua on 14 October 2006.
 Katene is the first elected Pīhopa o Te Manawa o Te Wheke.
 In 2019 Archbishop Don Tamihere (Te Pihopa o Aotearoa) appointed Bishop Ngarahu as the Vicar General of Te Pihopatanga o Aotearoa.
 In this role, when delegated, Katene acts as the Senior Bishop for the Maori Anglican Church.

 Since 2017, David Moxon (archbishop emeritus) has served as He Pīhopa Āwhina (an honorary assistant bishop).

 Archdeacon Ngira Simmonds is Te Manutaki | Director of Mission and Education.
 In this role he led all administrative, educational, missional and managerial matters for Te Manawa o Te Wheke.
 Archdeacon Simmonds is also the Chaplain to Kingi Tuheitia Potatau Te Wherowhero VII, the Maori King.
 Jasmin Haimona is the Office Administrator, assisting the bishop and all staff with administrative matters.

 Each Mission District is led by a Missioner/ Matanga Mihingare.
 The role of a Missioner is twofold: